Aluminum windows have been widely used in commercial applications for more than 50 years, and in that time, they’ve come a long way.

 Pros of Aluminum Windows in Commercial Properties

 - Performance – In tests, aluminum windows consistently achieve the highest AAMA (American Architectural Manufacturers Association) Performance Grades.
-Aluminum windows are much more likely to meet AW and CW standards, meaning they’re applicable for use in high-rise and mid-rise properties.
+Aluminum windows are much more likely to meet AW and CW standards, which’re applicable for use in high-rise and mid-rise properties.
 Vinyl and wood windows, on the other hand, do not regularly achieve performance grades for high-rise developments.

 Aluminum Window Cons in Commercial Installations